 The Divis hill towers just above Belfast – the capital of Northern Ireland.
-Ic can be also seen from Helvellyn.
-Thanks to the considerable light reflection by sea towards that direction, I could spot it barely after the image processing (Pic.
+It can be also seen in Helvellyn.
+Thanks to the considerable light reflection by the sea towards that direction, I could spot it barely after the image processing (Pic.
 50).

 The hills above would make better contrast with the illuminated sea, although they were located inside the haze layer, where the strong forward scattering almost completely washed them out.
 This is simply the just-noticeable-difference (JND) example, which is used in measurements of the visual range deteriorations.
 It’s also a good example of Just-noticeable change (JNC).

-The Just-noticeable change (JNC) (Ross et al. 1990) can be understood in two ways depends on the conditions, where:
+The Just-noticeable change (JNC) (Ross et al. 1990) can be understood in two ways depending on the conditions, where:

-Last shot almost directly at the solar azimuth was the best.
-I could spot the Agnew’s Hill by the naked eye.
+The last shot almost directly at the solar azimuth was the best.
+I could spot Agnew’s Hill with the naked eye.
 This is a big hill rising near Larne, north of Dublin (Pic.
 51).

-At the finish, I would like to show you the simple map of the places, which I saw that day, or at least today, processing the images 🙂 (Pic.
+At the finish, I would like to show you a simple map of the places, I saw that day, or at least today, processing the images 🙂 (Pic.
 56).

 4. VISIBILITY OF ROMANIAN EASTERN CARPATHIANS MOUNTAINS FROM SLOVAK HIGH TATRA MOUNTAINS – CASE STUDY

 Here I would like to describe a potential situation to see the Apuseni Mountains range, located in western Romania from the Slovak High Tatra Mts.
 According to the SRTM models these mountains are theoretically visible from the highest Carpathian range.
 The problem lies in the extremal distance, which is longer than 300km, which means, that even in the “free atmosphere” the forward light scattering can deteriorate the vista enough and make them invisible for an observer.
 Counterintuitively to the literature, which was published mostly several years ago, where digital photography wasn’t popular enough, especially within the distant landscape features there are quite a few reported views of the distance 300+.
 Probably the authors meant the visibility by the naked eye in daylight conditions.
-The oldest world record hits 330km in the USA & Canada territory, which is mentioned by the viewfinderpanoramas.org in 2009.
-Nowadays in the Beyondhorizons.org and Dalekieobserwacje.eu we can find a bit more.
+The oldest world record hits 330km in the USA & Canada territory, which is mentioned by viewfinderpanoramas.org in 2009.
+Nowadays in Beyondhorizons.org and Dalekieobserwacje.eu we can find a bit more.
 Some of them are done in daylight conditions apart from sunrise/sunset or twilight period, on the other hand, these ones done throughout the day have been processed.
-Nevertheless, the observations 300+ at the day are possible, which the best example is the longest distance photographed within 1 country, where Pyrenee Mountains has been covered from Sierra de Tramuntana in Mallorca.
+Nevertheless, observations of 300+ in daylight are possible, and the best example is the longest distance photographed within 1 country, where Pyrenee Mountains have been covered from Sierra de Tramuntana in Mallorca.